Running in Circles

 Setting the foundations for investors to back a UNEP Youth Champion of the Earth from MENA

 Alfanar (meaning “beacon” in Arabic) is the first venture philanthropy organisation that launched in the Arab world in 2004 to provide social enterprises with funding, management support, training and access to networks.

-Alfanar accompanied the growth of FabricAID with grant funding, engaged management support and access to markets from 2018 up to their 2021 funding round of $1.6m USD.
+Alfanar has accompanied the growth of FabricAID with patient funding, engaged management support and access to markets from 2018 through their 2021 funding round of $1.6m USD to the present.
 FabricAID is working to scale-up a socially and environmentally conscious value chain for the apparel industry by optimizing the collection, sorting, upcycling and resale of second-hand clothes through a series of socially conscious and sustainable brands targeting diverse socio-economic groups.

 Why was this investment catalytic?

 The management support and catalytic capital that Alfanar has provided FabricAID for three years allowed them to scale their business and impact in Lebanon, launch in Jordan, register in the UAE, build collaborations with European retailers, win multiple awards and multiply their sales by a factor of five, allowing them to approach investors with a strong business plan and confidence on their financial projections.
 Catalytic capital accelerated FabricAID's investment-readiness, comforted investors and continues to do so.

 - Risk capital (grants, 0-interest repayable grant, equity investment) from 2018 to 2021: $381,000

 Final beneficiaries targeted: Low-income communities